patternhelloworld/spring-security-oauth2-password-jpa-implementation/README.md

 - The client module definitely consumes the API module, but not vice versa.

 ## API Guide
-#### The implementation method is shown in the client source code.

 ### **Registration**
-  - As the Api module consumes JPA, adding it to Beans is required.
+  - See the `client` folder.
+As the Api module consumes JPA, adding it to Beans is required.

 ```java